sourcegraph/sourcegraph-public-snapshot/doc/admin/deploy/resource_estimator.md

 Updating the form below will recalculate an estimate for the resources you can use to configure your Sourcegraph deployment.

+The output is estimated based on existing data we collected from current running deployments.

 <form id="root"></form>

 ## Additional information